 You can get a park pass at the Sleeping Bear Dunes visitor center (30 minute drive from the trail) that will be on the way to Pyramid Point if you’re driving up from the south on M-22.
 Or there are a number of self-pay stations throughout the park.

-In 2020, a one week pass is $25.
+In 2023, a 7-day Sleeping Bear Dunes pass is $25.
+There is no one-day pass.
 See current fees here, where you can also buy your pass online.

 Another note from the National Park Service